foundriesio/docs/source/reference-manual/security/secure-elements/secure-element.050.rst

           $ pkcs11-tool --module /usr/lib/libckteec.so.0.1 --keypairgen --key-type RSA:4096 --id 01 --token-label fio --pin 87654321 --label SE_7F000001

-We have also developed a simple tool, the `SE05x Object Import Application`_, that interfaces to the TEE and gains access to the SE05x to import not only keys but also certificates.
+We have also developed a tool, the `SE05x Object Import Application`_.
+This tool interfaces with the TEE and gains access to the SE05x to import keys *and* certificates.

 The *certificates* are retrieved in DER format using the APDU interface presented by the driver and then written to the pkcs#11 token.